-1. A bachelor's degree from a regionally accredited college or university.

-A minimum GPA of 3.0 in the last 60 semester hours of undergraduate work including no lower than a C grade in all prerequisite courses.
-Applicants with lower GPA's will be considered on a provisional basis and may be required to submit GMAT scores.
-The GRE may be substituted for the GMAT.

-3. Two positive letters of recommendation, especially from business instructors or employers.

-4. A current résumé and personal statement of purpose.
+- 1. A bachelor's degree from a regionally accredited college or university. - 2.
+A preferred GPA of 3.0 in the last 60 semester hours of undergraduate work including no lower than a C grade in all prerequisite courses.
+Applicants with lower GPA's may be required to submit GMAT scores.
+The GRE may be substituted for the GMAT. - 3.
+Two positive letters of recommendation, especially from business instructors or employers. - 4.
+A current résumé and personal statement of purpose.

-Students without a degree from an Englishspeaking institution, where English is the primary language of instruction and of the geographic area, must establish minimal proficiency in English by accomplishing one of the following: TOEFL score of 550 or more, 400 verbal GRE, satisfactory completion of ULV's English proficiency test, or satisfactory completion of prerequisite courses at ULV as indicated by a placement examination.
+Students without a degree from an English-speaking institution, where English is the primary language of instruction and of the geographic area, must establish minimal proficiency in English by accomplishing one of the following: TOEFL score of 550 or more, 400 verbal GRE, satisfactory completion of ULV's English proficiency test, or satisfactory completion of prerequisite courses at ULV as indicated by a placement examination.